Flickerdeck

 Frequently Asked Questions

-What kind of art style does the LEI • 51° Venice Art Biennale's Tarots feature?
+What is the significance of the LEI • 51° Venice Art Biennale's Tarots?

-The deck features a minimalist art style with delicate line drawings of human figures, often nude, rendered in gold or light brown ink.
-These figures are set against soft, diffused purple watercolor washes, creating an ethereal and artistic aesthetic.
-The overall impression is one of elegant simplicity and contemplative beauty.
+The deck features a minimalist art style with delicate line drawings of human figures, often nude, set against soft purple watercolor washes.
+Selective gold accents highlight symbolic elements.
+The overall aesthetic is elegant, ethereal, and focuses on fluid forms, giving it a contemporary fine art feel.

 Campaign Stats